Pao69/Finals/README.md

 Need help?
 Found a bug?
 Please create an issue in the repository.

-## 📄 License

-This project is licensed under the MIT License.

 ---
-Made with ❤️ using Ionic, React, and PHP
+Made with ❤️ using Ionic, Vue and PHP